Semantic Caching for Low-Cost LLM Serving: From Offline Learning to Online Adaptation: Introduction

 \section{Introduction}

-The emergence of large language models (LLMs) such as GPT-4 and LLaMA has enabled remarkable advances in natural language understanding, reasoning, and multimodal capabilities, powering applications ranging from coding assistants to conversational search engines.
+The emergence of large language models (LLMs) such as GPT-4 and Gemini has enabled remarkable advances in natural language understanding, reasoning, and multimodal capabilities, powering applications ranging from coding assistants to conversational search engines.
 Yet this power comes at a steep cost: each query can require billions of floating point operations, making LLM inference orders of magnitude more expensive than conventional web queries~\cite{samsi2023words}.
-As usage continues to rise, service providers face growing concerns over latency, compute efficiency, and energy consumption.
+As usage continues to rise, service providers face growing concerns over latency, compute efficiency, and energy consumption. \blfootnote{$^*$Xutong Liu and Baran Atalar are co-first authors. $^\dagger$Xiangxiang Dai is the corresponding author.
+The work of Carlee Joe-Wong is supported by NSF grant 2312761 and Department of Energy grant DESC0025652.
+The work of John C.S.
+Lui is supported in part by RGC GRF-14202923.
+Xiangxiang Dai is supported by the National Natural Science Foundation of China (625B2163).}

 A natural way to mitigate these costs is through caching---reusing previously computed responses when similar queries reappear.
 However, most existing LLM caching frameworks are built on exact string or token matching \cite{zhu2023optimal,liu2025offline}, which are ill-suited to LLM workloads.
 Semantically equivalent queries such as ``What is LLM caching?'' and ``How does caching work in large language models?'' are treated as completely different entries, resulting in frequent cache misses even when a suitable response exists.
 Recent research shows that over 30\% of LLM queries are semantically similar \cite{gill2024meancache}.
 This exposes a major inefficiency: today's cache systems are blind to semantic similarity and conversational context.